nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ To execute this using Meterpreter, I will type load powershell into meterpreter.
 Then I will enter powershell by entering powershell_shell ]

-Following the room's instructions, we load in the Powershell module into meterpreter by running `load powershell`.
-This will allow us to execute the PowerUp script.
+Following the room's instructions, we load the Powershell module into meterpreter by running `load powershell`.
+This will allow us to execute the PowerUp.ps1 script later on.

-After loading in the powershell extension, we get new options available:
+After loading in the powershell module, we can run new commands:

 ![screenshot12](../assets/images/steel_mountain/screenshot12.png)

-We enter powershell by running `powershell_shell`:
+We enter into powershell by running `powershell_shell`:

 ![screenshot13](../assets/images/steel_mountain/screenshot13.png)